 The total GHG emissions for producing food that was collected in 2017 was 5,459 tons CO{2e}.
 This total value is the sum of categorical averages of the five scenarios detailed in Appendix E. The categorical averages of GHG emissions for the scenarios are displayed in Figures 6 and 7.
 The highest GHG emissions from producing food was in the Dairy category, with an average total of 1,466 tons CO{2e} (Figure 5).
-High collection weight within the Dairy category as well as the high carbon footprint of specific items (e.g. cheese) cause large GHG emissions relative to other categories considered in this report.
+High collection weight within the Dairy category as well as the high carbon footprint of specific items (e.g. cheese) cause large GHG emissions.
+In contrast to the water footprint, the Meat category has a high total average GHG emission relative to other categories considered in this report.
 The disproportionately high carbon footprint of meat items caused this value to be comparatively elevated; for example, beef has a 99.5 kg CO{2e}/kg global average carbon footprint factor, which is the highest carbon footprint considered in this analysis.